Vijayalaxmi357/Task_1/README.md

-# RISCV_VSD_SquadronMini internship
-## Lab exercises of RISCV workshop by Kunal Ghosh
-## Instructor : Kunal Ghosh

-### PRE-REQUISITE: Installing the required applications for the workshop - Virtual Box, Ubuntu on VBBOX and VDI files

 ## TASK-1:
 ## A: Write a simple C code and compile it with gcc comipler.
 ## B: Compile the same code with RISCV comipler to generate the assembly code for the same.
 Further Evaluate RISCV assembly code for the sample C code with two different options of comiplation.